Visit the Largest John Wayne Collection in Europe

 His US Navy Cap saw a lot of action in Operation Pacific (1951).
 John Wayne wore it the role as "Lt.
 Cmdr.
 Duke E. Gifford" and saved it, until it was sold in the 2011 Heritage auction of the Wayne estate.
 Auctioned again by Heritage exactly 10 years after, in 2021.

 The original 35mm I.B.
 Technicolor print of The Alamo that ran in cinemas in the year of their original release, 1960.
-This roadshow print has the physical cuts where Wayne had to edit out scenes to shorten it for the general release.
+This roadshow print has the physical cuts where John Wayne had to edit out scenes to shorten it for the general release.